Product Overview

 Parenteral nutrition orders are unequivocally intricate,

-error-prone, and difficult to write, requiring
+error-prone, and difficult to write because they require

-considerations to fluids, calories (protein, carbohydrate, fat),
+consideration to fluids, calories (protein, carbohydrate, fat),

-oversights or from computational errors.
+computational errors.
 Paper orders

-inherently contain transcription and legibility errors.
+are inherently at high risk for transcription and legibility errors.

 the pharmacist who must negotiate a correction with the